Accounting courses

 CIMA qualification

-The Chartered Institute of Management Accountants (CIMA) is partnered with the American Institute of Certified Public Accountants (AICPA), and offers its own widely recognised business finance qualification to achieve the CGMA (Chartered Global Management Accountant) designation.
+The Chartered Institute of Management Accountants (CIMA) is partnered with the American Institute of Certified Public Accountants (AICPA), and offers its own widely recognised business finance qualification for students to achieve the CGMA (Chartered Global Management Accountant) designation.

 It takes three to six years to complete the 12 exams required to obtain the CIMA Professional Qualification and be admitted to membership of the organisation.